S2A-Lab/Electric-A301-Force-Sensor-Amplifier/Firmware/README.md

 # Table of Content
+Please follow the instructions to program the microcontroller and learn about the communication protocol.

 1. [Compile the code]
 2. [Burn the firmware to microcontroller]
 3. [Driver for the microcontroller and data transmission protocol]